Guys Choice

-The Guys Choice (formerly known as Spike Guys Choice Awards) is an awards show produced by the Viacom cable channel Spike from 2007 to 2016.
-The winners were originally chosen based on voting by fans and viewers of the channel until 2015, when the show started presenting the honorees.
+The Guys Choice (formerly known as Spike Guys Choice Awards) was an awards show produced by the Viacom cable channel Spike from 2007 to 2016.
+The winners were originally chosen based on voting by the channel's fans and viewers until 2015, when the show started presenting the honorees.

-The trophy for the award is a golden pair of antlers on a wooden pedestal, which is to symbolize the stag.
+The trophy for the award was a golden pair of antlers on a wooden pedestal, symbolizing the stag.